Jryptix/Jrs-Fan-Club/Jr's Utilities Mod Help.md

 ## Moderation 🛠️

 ### `jr!modnick`
-This command will moderate out someone's username if it is impossible to ping them if they have non-QWERTY keyboard characters or if inappropriate.
+This command will moderate out someone's display name/nickname if it is disturbing in chat.

 > _Usage:_
 > ```